-Op dinsdag 6 december, tussen 12:00 en 13:00, geeft dr. Irina Lock (Universiteit van Amsterdam) een online Lunch Lecture over het framen van Artificial Intelligence (AI) in online media afbeeldingen.
+Op dinsdag 28 februari, tussen 12:00 en 13:00, geeft dr. Irina Lock (Universiteit van Amsterdam) een online Lunch Lecture over het framen van Artificial Intelligence (AI) in online media afbeeldingen.
 In nieuwsmedia en publiekelijke online gesprekken worden digitale technologieën zoals machine learning applicaties vaak afgebeeld als magische “Artificial Intelligence” (AI).
 Nieuwsartikelen framen de AI-discussie vaak als baten versus lasten.
 Er is echter geen systematische kennis van de manier waarop AI wordt geframed.
 Om te ontdekken hoe AI wordt geframed in online media afbeeldingen, ontwikkelt Lock, in samenwerking met datawetenschappers, een machine learning classifier die automatisch online afbeeldingen categoriseert in voorgedefinieerde frames van AI.

 Christiaan Meijer, research software engineer van het Netherlands eScience Center, die de classifier heeft geprogrammeerd, zal Lock’s lezing aanvullen met zijn presentatie over de technische uitvoering van het project.

 We nodigen je van harte uit om deze online lezing bij te wonen en meer te weten te komen over Artificial Intelligence, machine learning en het doen van onderzoek naar visuele frames.
 Na de lezing is er ruimte voor vragen en discussie.
 Meer informatie over de lezing hieronder (Engels).

 In news media and online public discourse, digital technologies such as machine learning applications are often portrayed as magical “artificial intelligence” (AI).
 When technologies are novel and evolve rapidly, people tend to respond to them emotionally.